Jack Ramsay: College career

+Professional career

+Harrisburg Senators (1949–1951)

 After graduation, Ramsay played six seasons of professional basketball in the Eastern Professional Basketball League (EPBL).
 As a sophomore playing guard, he was the second-leading scorer for the Harrisburg Senators in Harrisburg, Pennsylvania.

+Sunbury Mercuries (1951–1955)

+Ramsay played for the Sunbury Mercuries from 1951 to 1955.

-Ramsay averaged 14 points in his career playing for the Senators and the Sunbury, Pennsylvania professional team.
+Ramsay averaged 14 points in his career playing for the Senators and in Sunbury, Pennsylvania professional team.
 He was selected to the All-EPBL team four times.
 To supplement his playing income, he coached basketball at St. James High School for Boys in Chester, Pennsylvania and later at Mount Pleasant High School, 1953–4, in Wilmington, Delaware.

 Coaching career

-College
+Saint Joseph's (1955–1966)

 After coaching in the high school and minor-league ranks during the early postwar years, Ramsay became head coach at St Joseph's in 1955.
 Ramsay got the job after accidentally meeting the college's moderator of athletics at a Philadelphia Phillies baseball game.
 Ramsay was hired as coach for the 1955-56 basketball season for $3,500.